 If you’re not sure, here are a bunch of other product feedback software tools.

 Who else needs to be involved in collecting customer feedback?

 All customer-facing teams should be part of your feedback system.

 Product managers should build feedback workflows to collect and centralize feedback themselves.
 They should also use it to prioritize features as well as coordinate closing the loop.

 Customer success should collect user feedback and send it to Product.
 They might also close the loop with customers to help increase retention.

-Customer support is an important source of feedback.
+Customer service and support is an important source of feedback.
 They can also close the loop with customers that opened tickets with them.